davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-In other words, the whole network is reading and writing a single variable on the leader node.
+In short, the whole network is reading and writing a single variable on the leader node.

 Is this a valid consensus algorithm?
 Let's check: